It might seem strange that music as seemingly innocuous as that used for

 the élite was appropriate to fill its senior posts.
 The papacy, for its

-part, played along with this scheme in the hope that the Carolingians would
+part, went along with these pretensions in the hope that the Carolingians would

 constrain the Lombard lords who were encroaching on its lands in central

 Italy.
-Thus, Walahfrid Stabo says that Pope Stephen II, when he came north
+Thus, Walahfrid Stabo, looking back from the 830s, says that Pope Stephen II, when he came north

 over the Alps in 753/4 to seek justice agains the Lombards and to anoint